JeremyAnsel/xwa_hooks/README.md

 This hook displays the screen resolution in the video options screen.

+## xwa_hook_reticle

+This hook permits to select the reticle image index for any craft.

 ## xwa_hook_sfoils

 This hook enables S-Foils for any craft.